 Computations Performed by the Tool

 During the run, the Proximity Tool (1) identifies all census blocks with centroids located within the user specified radius (circular area) of the latitude/longitude location of each facility/point-of-interest, and then (2) links each block with census-based demographic data.
 It should be noted that, if the centroid of a census block is located within the analyzed radius, the entire population of that census block is counted as within the radius.
+Likewise, if the census block centroid is located outside of the analyzed radius, the entire population of that census block is not included in the analysis, even if a portion of the census block area falls within the analyzed radius.
 In addition to facility/location-specific demographics, the Proximity Tool also computes the demographic composition of the populations within the analyzed radius for all facilities/locations grouped as a whole (e.g., source category-wide).
 For the run group computations, the Proximity Tool accounts for neighboring facilities/locations with overlapping study areas and ensures populations in common are counted only once in the demographic analysis.
+It should therefore be noted that, if there are overlapping populations, the sum of the facility specific populations will be greater than the run group total because the run group total removes the duplicate populations.

 The Proximity Tool uses the census block, census block group, and tract identification codes to link each block to the appropriate ACS block group demographic statistics, or (in the case of people with one or more disabilities) tract demographic statistics.
 This allows estimation of the number of people in different demographic categories for each census block in a specified radius around each facility/location.
 As noted in Section 3, demographic data is available at the census block group and tract level.
 To estimate more detailed block level demographic percentages, the demographic characteristics of a given block group or tract – that is, the block group percentage of people of different races/ethnicities, the block group percentage in different age groups, the block group percentage in low income categories (below the poverty level and below twice the poverty level), the block group percentage of adults without a high school diploma, the block group percentage that are living in limited English speaking households, and the tract percentage with one or more disabilities – are presumed to also describe each census block located within that block group or tract.